nrrb/spacey/README.md

 ### How I Got Started with This

-Back in the day, I was messing around with some visual animations and thought, "Man, this starfield would be so much cooler with the right soundtrack."
+I was messing around with some visual animations and thought, "Man, this starfield would be so much cooler with the right soundtrack."
 I didn't want to just slap on some random MP3, I wanted something that would feel unique each time.

 ### The Building Blocks